historical-theology/stthomas/return-to-god/syllabus.md

 You must have all the required textbooks, ideally as soon as the class be- gins.
 Their ISBN numbers must match those on the syllabus.
 It is the student’s responsibility, not the bookstore’s, to arrange to have the proper books.

+### Meetings
-meetings: I encourage you to meet with the TA outside of the classroom, especially for guidance on the readings and assignments.
+I encourage you to meet with the TA outside of the classroom, especially for guidance on the readings and assignments.
 Generally, appointments will be handled via Teams.